BenCat07/Voxalia/FAQ.md

 ### What is FreneticLLC?

 - Our company!
-It's a limited liability company owned and operated by CEO Alex "mcmonkey" Goodwin.
+It's a limited liability company owned and operated by our team.

 ### No, what is FreneticLLC *really*?

-- A drunken misunderstanding of government guidelines.
+- A drunken misapplication of government guidelines.

 ### Why does the readme have all those badges on it?